WPILib Example Projects

 • Intermediate Vision (Java, C++, Python): Demonstrates the use of OpenCV and a USB camera to overlay a rectangle on a captured video feed and stream it to the dashboard.

-• AprilTagsVision (Java, C++): Demonstrates on-roboRIO detection of AprilTags using an attached USB camera.
+• AprilTagsVision (Java, C++, Python): Demonstrates on-roboRIO detection of AprilTags using an attached USB camera.

 • Ultrasonic (Java, C++, Python): Demonstrates the use of the Ultrasonic class to read data from an ultrasonic sensor in conjunction with the MedianFilter class to reduce signal noise.

-• SysIdRoutine (Java, C++): Demonstrates the use of the SysIdRoutine API to gather characterization data for a differential drivetrain.
+• SysIdRoutine (Java, C++, Python): Demonstrates the use of the SysIdRoutine API to gather characterization data for a differential drivetrain.

 Command-Based Examples